-The DualShock 4 Back Button Attachment is Sony's take on a Pro PS4 controller.
-But, rather than asking players to shell out for another, more expensive gamepad, the company has instead created an accessory that simply plugs into your existing DualShock 4 controller - adding two additional mappable buttons.
+The DualShock 4 Back Button Attachment is Sony's equivalent of a PS4 controller.
+So rather than asking gamers to shell out for another expensive pad on top of the DualShock, the accessory plugs into your existing controllers and adds two additional mappable buttons.

 DualShock 4 Back Button Attachment: Cut to the chase

 - What is it?
 An attachment for the DualShock 4 that adds two extra mappable buttons

 - When did it come out?
 January 9, 2020